 American Sign Language (ASL) interpreters allow deaf and hard-of-hearing students to understand what their professors are saying without the need for any audio.
 If you would like to request an interpreter for one of your courses, you should be able to do so through your school’s disability support services.

 Many colleges provide an online form on their website that makes it easy to request this service.
 If such a form is not available, you may need to contact your school’s disability support services office via email or phone.
-You should also inquire about any details that are important to know about their ASL interpreting service, such as how much advance notice is needed and their cancellation policy.
+You should also inquire about any important details about their ASL interpreting service, such as how much advance notice is needed and their cancellation policy.

 Captioning